Financial Support Policies

 Those who must complete Form I-9 should complete only Section 1.
 Please do not write anything in Section 2.
 Note that you must provide a local address in the Washington area.

 Three lists of acceptable documentation are printed on the reverse of Form I-9.
 Please review these lists carefully.
-Federal law requires that you provide either (1) one original document from List A OR (2) a total of two original documents, one from List B AND one from List C. Federal law also requires that you present original documents.
+Federal law requires that you provide either (1) one original document from List A or (2) a total of two original documents, one from List B AND one from List C. Federal law also requires that you present original documents.

 Finally, please note that federal law requires that you complete the Form I-9 within three business days of the beginning of your employment.
 It is your responsibility to complete this process in a timely fashion.

-The following individuals DO NOT need to complete a Form I-9:
+The following individuals do not need to complete a Form I-9:

-(a) those students who were employed by the university during spring or summer of the current calendar year AND whose I-9 documents are current
+- Those students who were employed by the university during spring or summer of the current calendar year AND whose I-9 documents are current

-(b) those who have been awarded only a tuition scholarship with no stipend
+- Those who have been awarded only a tuition scholarship with no stipend

-(c) those who have been awarded a non-service fellowship award
+- Those who have been awarded a non-service fellowship award

 All assistantship recipients are paid a stipend through the university’s payroll system and must therefore have a valid U.S. Social Security number.
 Please note that student identification numbers assigned by Georgetown University (also known as “GoCard number” or “GU ID number”) are not valid for this purpose.